momentum-design/momentum-ui/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question, Issue or Idea?

-If you have questions about how to use a component or element in Collab-UI, please look through the documentation first.
+If you have questions about how to use a component or element in Momentum-UI, please look through the documentation first.
 If you still need help, please direct your questions to the Toolkit Q&A Webex Teams space.
-[Request an Invite to the Teams space](mailto:toolkit-info@cisco.com?subject=CollabUI%20Q%26A%20Webex%20Teams%20space&body=Please%20add%20me%20to%20the%20CollabUI%20Q%26A%20Webex%20Teams%20space)
+[Request an Invite to the Teams space](mailto:toolkit-info@cisco.com?subject=MomentumUI%20Q%26A%20Webex%20Teams%20space&body=Please%20add%20me%20to%20the%20MomentumUI%20Q%26A%20Webex%20Teams%20space)

 ### <a name="issue"></a> Found an Issue?